 Patience is key.
 To be honest, it’s always been the key but now it’s even more important as decisions take longer as HR and recruitment agencies negotiate working from home themselves.
 It’s OK to follow up with a polite enquiry but the response might take a little longer.
 There may be cancellations or delays in starting a new role, again, this is time to show understanding and grace and remind the employer you are still keen to work for them.

 Your interview may move online.
-It could be a pre-recorded interview where you answer questions, you may have questions provided for you to record and send, or in the later stages it might be a live interview.
-If you haven’t had an online interview before then it can feel a bit weird at first but I would advise preparing as you would normally – practicing questions, using the STAR technique (Situation, Task, Action, Result) to describe your answers and dressing appropriately.
+It could be a pre-recorded interview where you answer questions, you may have questions provided for you to record and send, or in the later stages, it might be a live interview.
+If you haven’t had an online interview before then it can feel a bit weird at first but I would advise preparing as you would normally – practising questions, using the STAR technique (Situation, Task, Action, Result) to describe your answers and dressing appropriately.
 Consider your body language, your background, and any other people/pets in the house.
 You can find out more about online interviews here.

 Remember your values.
 When looking for a new role make sure it fits with your values and it meets your criteria in terms of what you enjoy and your skillset.